MITLibraries/thing/docs/preservation-package-spec.md

 # Preservation Package Specification

 All theses submitted to the ETD system will be sent to preservation submission storage after they have been published to DSpace.
-From preservation submission storage they will be ingested into ArchivesSpace via Archivematica by digital preservation/archives staff.
+From preservation submission storage they will be ingested into preservation (AIP) storage via Archivematica with additional metadata sent into ArchivesSpace by digital preservation/archives staff.
 Archivematica ingest requires a specific [submission structure](https://www.archivematica.org/en/docs/archivematica-1.13/user-manual/transfer/bags/#bags) and [metadata format](https://www.archivematica.org/en/docs/archivematica-1.13/user-manual/transfer/import-metadata/#metadata-bags) outlined below.
 Every thesis submitted to preservation must be packaged according to this specification.

 ## Package structure